MetaforceWebsite/metaforce-docs/pages/coreFeatures/flowOrganizer.md

 Metaforce Flow Organizer helps you to manage all your flows and flow versions in a single view.

-In flow organizer view, following key flow properties can be filtered and sorted:
+In flow organizer, you can quickly filter, sort all flows.

 -   **Flow Name**: shows flow name and api name both.
 -   **Flow Status**: indicates the flow is active or not.
--   **Type**, here are 4 common flow types:
+-   **Type**, there are 4 common flow types:
     1. AutoLaunchedFlow
     2. Screen Flow
     3. Record Triggered Flow